LoginRadius/docs/content/guide/big-commerce/index.md

    - Store Name: Enter your store name.
 This should be a string in the API PATH when your BigCommerce ACCESS TOKEN, CLIENT ID, and CLIENT SECRET was generated.
 E.g. - if your API PATH is `https://api.bigcommerce.com/stores/pqshk245fh/v3/`, then your store name value should be `pqshk245fh`

    - Store URL: Set this to your BigCommerce Store URL.
-Click the **View Store** option from the left navigation screen to get your store URL:
+Example: `https://ecommbrand.mybigcommerce.com/` Where `ecommbrand` is your store.
+Refer to the image below to get yours:

       ![alt_text](images/viewstore.png "image_tooltip")

    - Store Login URL: Set this to your BigCommerce Store Login URL.
-E.g.: `https://<BIGCOMMERCE Store NAME>.mybigcommerce.com/login/token/`
+Example: `https://ecommbrand.mybigcommerce.com/login/token/`

+   Where `ecommbrand` is your store.Refer to the image above to get yours.

    - Access Token: Enter a valid BigCommerce Access Token for an API Account, see this doc on [Creating API Accounts](https://support.bigcommerce.com/s/article/Store-API-Accounts)